Our annual Award Season is now open!

 A scholarship for a Yukon school graduate pursuing post-secondary studies in:

 Yukon environment's natural resources.

-Demonstrated financial need.
-Three years residency required.
+Applicants must demonstrate financial need.
+Three-year residency required.

 A scholarship for a post-secondary student specializing in: